hasanmoudud/geocompr/main.md

 </div>

 The scores of the first NMDS axis represent the different vegetations formations appearing along the slope of Mt.
 Mongón.
-To spatially visualize them, we can model the NMDS scores with the previously created predictors, and use the resulting model for predictive mapping (see next section).
+To spatially visualize them, we can model the NMDS scores with the previously created predictors (section \@ref(data-and-data-preparation)), and use the resulting model for predictive mapping (see next section).

 ## Modeling the floristic gradient